New Computational Model of Chemical Building Blocks May Help Explain the Origins of Life

 This process, according to the authors, provides a basis to explain how random chemical processes could have resulted in protein-like precursors to biological life.
 It gives a testable hypothesis about early prebiotic polymers and their evolution.

 “By showing how prebiotic polymers could have become informational ‘foldamers’, we hope to have revealed a key step to understanding just how life started to form on earth billions of years ago,” explained Professor Dill.

-Co-authors of the paper include Elizaveta Guseva of the Laufer Center and Departments of Chemistry and Physics & Astronomy at Stony Brook University, and Ronald N. Zuckermann of Lawrence Berkeley National Laboratory in Berkeley, Calif.
+Co-authors of the paper include Elizaveta Guseva of the Laufer Center and Departments of Chemistry and Physics & Astronomy at Stony Brook University, and Ronald N. Zuckermann of the Lawrence Berkeley National Laboratory in Berkeley, Calif.

 The research was supported in part by the National Science Foundation.